tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ## What is Utopia?

-[Utopia](https://utopia.fyi/) is basically a tool to help with [responsive design](xxx).
-At the surface level it's a website where You plug in some values and get out CSS that makes your text and spacings adjust to the user's viewport size.
+[Utopia](https://utopia.fyi/) is a tool to help with [responsive design](xxx).
+On the surface it's a website where You plug in some values and get out CSS that makes your text and spacings adjust to the user's viewport size.

-/frame it in a broader sense?
-This is a fairly complex problem from a UX perspective(xxx that one contrarian article).
-Utopia attempts to solve it in a particular way.

-As with a lot of tools, it was born out of a specific perspective.
-So You can also see it as a sort of design philosphy with a tool that makes it relatively easy to realize the values inherent in it (accidental pun).

-**The basic idea is this**: design with a modular scale for the smallest screen, design with another [modular scale](https://utopia.fyi/blog/css-modular-scales/) for the biggest screen, and let math do the rest for you in between.
-I'm pretty much citing [this blog post](https://utopia.fyi/blog/designing-with-fluid-type-scales/).
+But it's also a tool in the broader sense of the term - it's a certain approach to a problem we web designers face every day (every day I live in a society).

+These are some resources I found helpful explaining the general concept:

 ### Where to start

--   🤏 [interactive demo] They have a nice interactive demo on their landing page showing off the idea (follow the link in the previous paragraph).
+-   🤏 Play with an [interactive demo](https://utopia.fyi/) to get a sense of the idea.
--   👁👁 [video] They explain themselves in [this youtube video](https://www.youtube.com/watch?v=DDuGtN-GakA) (18 minutes).
+-   👁👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
--   📜 [article, shorter] The general idea is laid out concisely in this blog post mentioned in the previous paragraph ([here](https://utopia.fyi/blog/designing-with-fluid-type-scales/) it is again).
+-   📜, 👁👁 Read a [shorter intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
--   📜 [article, longer] A more in-depth intro which also goes into the context of the larger problem (xxx smashing magazine article)
+-   📜 Read a [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.

 #### So, how much do I need to understand to use this thing?